Separating internal and externally-forced contributions to global temperature variability using a Bayesian stochastic energy balance framework: Introduction

 with likelihood $p(y | \theta)$, prior $p(\theta)$, marginal $p(y)$ and posterior $p(\theta | y)$.
 We denote all probability densities by $p$ and distinguish them by their arguments.
 Combining Bayesian inference with conceptual climate models typically also yields the posterior of the model's fit to the data.

 With the ability to quantify fluctuations across timescales, power spectral analysis has improved the understanding of climate variability \cite{mitchell1976, huybers2006, vonderheydt2021, franzke2020, ellerhoff2021}.
 Simple climate models have been combined with spectral analysis to explain timescale-dependent variability.
-For example, \citet{fredriksen2017} use a non-stochastic multibox EBM to study temporal scaling of temperature time series.
-Related works examine future projections \cite{myrvoll-nilsen2020} and climate sensitivity \cite{rypdal2018}.
+For example, \citet{fredriksen2017} use a multibox EBM to study temporal scaling of temperature time series.
+Related works examine future projections \cite{myrvoll-nilsen2020} and climate sensitivity \cite{rypdal2018}. \citet{soldatenko2022} study the sensitivity of the power spectrum on uncertainties in the parameters of a two-box EBM, considering stochastic noise but neglecting deterministic forcing.
 Yet, the potential of combining stochastic multibox EBMs, Bayesian inference and spectral analysis to study the magnitude of unforced and forced variability across timescales remains untapped.

 Here, we examine and separate timescale-dependent internal and externally-forced contributions to the GMST variations.
 In particular, we analyze GMST variability during the last millennium (850-1850 CE) as simulated by 20 climate models of intermediate to high complexity.
 To this end, we combine a stochastic two-box EBM (section~\ref{sec:multiboxebm}) with Bayesian inference (section~\ref{sec:bayes}) and spectral analysis (section~\ref{sec:spectralmethods}).
 We present the ``ClimBayes'' software package\cite{schillinger2022} for Bayesian inference of climate parameters, which fits the stochastic EBM to GMST data.
 This results in the best estimate of the \textit{forced} and samples of the \textit{forced + internal} EBM's temperature response.
 First, we demonstrate our analysis on the example of historical observations (section~\ref{sec:results_hist}) and then apply it to the considered set of last millennium simulations (section~\ref{sec:results_parameters}).
 Section~\ref{sec:results_spectra} contrasts power spectra of the fitted EBM with and without internal variations.
 Comparing the internal and forced variance on interannual to centennial timescales (section~\ref{sec:separation}), a stochastic two-box EBM captures most variations of more comprehensive model simulations.
 We summarize and discuss the potential for physics-informed emulation of GMST data and separation of variance contributions across timescales in sections~\ref{sec:discussion} and~\ref{sec:conclusion}.